zmitchell/tinkering.xyz/content/releasing-flox.md

 You do all of this because the promise of working cross-platform in a reproducible environment is seductive.
 Unfortunately, there's a big asterisk on that promise.
-If you're bundling up a snapshot of a Linux system (e.g. a container), are you really working cross-platform?
+First, if you're bundling up a snapshot of a Linux system (e.g. a container), are you really working cross-platform?

 With containers your Dockerfile contains a `FROM` line that tells you the base system you’re building on top of.
 Depending on how you write this line, you’ll get a different system each time.
 - `ubuntu:latest` could give you two different releases of the OS.
 - `ubuntu:23.10` could still give you two different systems as security patches are applied, packages are upgraded, etc.
-- Every time you build the image, two different calls to `apt update && apt install foo` aren’t guaranteed to give you the same version of the package
+- Every time you build the image, two different calls to `apt update && apt install foo` aren’t guaranteed to give you the same versions of the package.

 So, every time you enter a container with a given digest you're getting the same system, but every build isn't guaranteed to give you the same container.